-Specify the formula:

-May be adjusted during the period the waiver is in effect.
+Specify the formula: May be adjusted during the period the waiver is in effect.
 The state will submit a waiver amendment to CMS to adjust the dollar amount.

-The following percentage that is less than 100% of the institutional average:

-Specify percent:

-Other:

-B-2: Individual Cost Limit (2 of 2)

-b.
-Method of Implementation of the Individual Cost Limit.
-When an individual cost limit is specified in Item B-2-a, specify the procedures that are followed to determine in advance of waiver entrance that the individual's health and welfare can be assured within the cost limit:

-The needs of the person receiving TBIW services are addressed in the person's Service Plan (SP), which is facilitated by the person's Case Manager.
-The SP includes Waiver services, non-Waiver services, informal supports, and emergency backup planning.
-The SP must address all identified needs, including risks to the person's health and safety.

-c.
-Participant Safeguards.
-When the state specifies an individual cost limit in Item B-2-a and there is a change in the participant's condition or circumstances post-entrance to the waiver that requires the provision of services in an amount that exceeds the cost limit in order to assure the participant's health and welfare, the state has established the following safeguards to avoid an adverse impact on the participant (check each that applies):

-The participant is referred to another waiver that can accommodate the individual's needs.

-Additional services in excess of the individual cost limit may be authorized.

-Specify the procedures for authorizing additional services, including the amount that may be authorized:
+The following percentage that is less than 100% of the institutional average: Specify percent: Other: Specify: Appendix B Participant Access and Eligibility 2: Individual Cost Limit (2 of 2) specify th of Implementation of the Individual Cost Limit.
+When an individual cost limit is specified in Item B-2-a, are procedures that are followed to determine in advance of waiver entrance that the individual's health and welfare sured within the cost limit: the perso s of the person receiving TBIW services are addressed in the person's Service Plan (SP), which is facilitated by m's Case Manager.
+The SP includes Waiver services, non-Waiver services, informal supports, and emergency lanning.
+The SP must address all identified needs, including risks to the person's health and safety. participar that excee ant Safeguards.
+When the state specifies an individual cost limit in Item B-2-a and there is a change in the at's condition or circumstances post-entrance to the waiver that requires the provision of services in an amount eds the cost limit in order to assure the participant's health and welfare, the state has established the following is to avoid an adverse impact on the participant ( check each that applies ): The participant is referred to another waiver that can accommodate the individual's needs.
+Add itional services in excess of the individual cost limit may be authorized.
+Spec rify the procedures for authorizing additional services, including the amount that may be authorized: Oth er safeguard(s) Spec rify:

-Other safeguard(s)